JonEilers/analyticalgenomics.org/_pages/genome-annotation.md

 [RepeatMasker](http://repeatmasker.org/) is a program that screens DNA sequences for interspersed repeats and low complexity DNA sequences.
 The output of the program is a detailed annotation of the repeats that are present in the query sequence as well as a modified version of the query sequence in which all the annotated repeats have been masked.

 [RepeatModeler2](https://github.com/Dfam-consortium/RepeatModeler) is a de novo transposable element (TE) family identification and modeling package.

-[Repbase](https://www.girinst.org/repbase/update/index.html) is a database of prototypic sequences representing repetitive DNA from different eukaryotic species.
-Repbase is being used in genome sequencing projects worldwide as a reference collection for masking and annotation of repetitive DNA (e.g. by RepeatMasker or CENSOR).

 ### Gene Prediction

-[Augustus](http://bioinf.uni-greifswald.de/augustus/) is a program that predicts genes in eukaryotic genomic sequences.

 [Braker2](http://exon.gatech.edu/braker1.html) is a pipeline for fully automated prediction of protein coding genes with GeneMark-ES/ET and AUGUSTUS in novel eukaryotic genomes

-[Genemark](http://exon.gatech.edu/GeneMark/) is a family of gene prediction programs.

 [Maker2](http://www.yandell-lab.org/software/maker.html) is a portable and easily configurable genome annotation pipeline.